X

 Participants are free to choose their program, but works by Clara and Robert Schumann are especially encouraged.

-• Results Announcement: The results will be sent by email on July 05, 2025.
+• Results Announcement: The results will be sent by email on February 12, 2026.

 • After the registration deadline, the names of candidates participating in the first round will be published on the competition website on the date specified in the announcement.